liborty/rstats/README.md

 Vector algebra operations between two slices `&[T]`, `&[U]` of any length (dimensionality):

-* Vector additions, subtractions, products and other relationships and measures.
+* Vector additions, subtractions and products (scalar, kronecker, outer),
+* Other relationships and measures,
 * Pearson's, Spearman's and Kendall's correlations.

 This trait is unchecked (for speed), so some caution with data is advisable.